pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/spinnaker.md

   would like to provide feedback, we encourage you to open an issue in the [plugin repo](https://github.com/pulumi/spinnaker-preconfigured-job-plugin).
   The plugin is free and open-source.
-* Lastly, whether you are looking to use Pulumi to deploy a Spinnaker installation on your favorite cloud and have questions about it, or you want to simply participate in the various conversations happening with our community of users, feel free to drop by our [Community Slack](https://slack.pulumi.com).
+* Lastly, whether you are looking to use Pulumi to deploy a Spinnaker installation on your favorite cloud and have questions about it, or you want to participate in the various conversations happening with our community of users, feel free to drop by our [Community Slack](https://slack.pulumi.com).